laurakond/Stitch-Art-Guides-pp4/TESTING.md

 ### Fixed bugs
 **Gunicorn and pyca/cryptography warnings in Github**
-- I received an email from Github warning that I have gunicorn and cryptography vulnerabilities (see image).
+- I received a warning from Github that I have Gunicorn and cryptography vulnerabilities (see image).
 - After receiving the second warning I managed to get John from Tutor support to help me out.
 - With his encouragement, I uninstalled and re-installed the two dependencies and ensured that the changes have not affected the functionality of the website in the locally and once deployed.